olof/olof.github.io/_posts/2019-10-16-dns-over-https-over-tor-part3.md

 The next article in this series will probably be published in some weeks.
-Until then, I'll try to make some performance comparisons, tidy up the software packaging and make sure to tweak necessary unbound configuration.
+Until then, I'll try to make some performance comparisons (how much does Tor or HTTP client tweakables affect performance?), tidy up the software packaging and make sure to tweak necessary unbound configuration.
 Stay tuned.

 And if you can't wait, try it out!
 Copy the code and run it; but